ehsanghaffar/ultimate-internet-test/README.md

 - Configurable timeouts to prevent hanging
 - Minimal memory footprint with streaming I/O

-## License

-This project is licensed under the MIT License — see [LICENSE](https://choosealicense.com/licenses/mit/) for details.

 ## Authors and Contact

 - **Original Author**: [@ehsanghaffar](https://github.com/ehsanghaffar)